prikhi/pencil/docs/source/reference/behaviours.rst

 Result
 ^^^^^^

-A new DOM text node is generated with provided value and filled into the target object.
+A new DOM text node is generated with the provided value and added as a child of the target object.

 Example
 ^^^^^^^